Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Modeling the effects of dispersal on predicted contemporary and future fisher (Martes pennanti) distribution in the U.S. Rocky Mountains
+Modeling the effects of dispersal and patch size on predicted fisher (Pekania [Martes] pennanti) distribution in the U.S. Rocky Mountains

-Many species at high trophic levels are predicted to be impacted by shifts in habitat associated with climate change.
-While temperate coniferous forests are predicted to be one of the least affected ecosystems, the impact of shifting habitat on terrestrial carnivores that live within these ecosystems may depend on the dispersal rates of the species and the patchiness of the environment.
-Much of the Northern U.S. Rocky Mountains is comprised of high to moderate elevation mountain ranges separated by large river valleys, extensively used for agriculture.
-Connectivity among patches is dependent on patch configurations and an animal's ability to disperse.
-We aim to understand how dispersal affects projected future available habitat for a threatened, endemic carnivore, the fisher (Martes pennanti).
-We designed a survey to detect fisher using non-invasive genetic sampling across their historical distribution in Montana and Idaho.
-We subsequently modeled the distribution of fisher across western Montana and northern Idaho using a suite of vegetative, topographic, and climatic variables.
-To model future distribution under a changing climate, we used only topographic and climatic variables found to be important in the current distribution model, since vegetative variables could not readily be projected into the future.
-We considered a global climate model with two climate change scenarios (high emissions [A2] or reduced emissions [B2]) and three time steps (2030, 2060, and 2090).
-We incorporated the effect of dispersal ability into our species distribution model by varying the distance at which newly created patches of habitat could be colonized.
+Climate change impacts many species through shifts in habitat.
+The intensity of this impact will depend on the dispersal rates of the species, the patchiness of the environment, and the velocity of habitat change.
+Here we examine how dispersal affects projected future habitat availability for a threatened carnivore, the fisher (Pekania [Martes] pennanti).
+We used non-invasive genetic sampling to detect fisher across their historical distribution in Montana and Idaho.
+This survey included 4846 non-invasive hair snares, of which 288 identified fishers through mitochondrial DNA analysis.
+We modeled the distribution of fisher across western Montana and northern Idaho using a suite of vegetative, topographic, and climatic variables.
+We modeled future distribution using a global climate model and two climate change scenarios (high emissions [A2] or reduced emissions [B2]) and three time steps (2030, 2060, and 2090).
+We incorporated the effects of dispersal ability and habitat patch size into our model by varying the distance and enforcing a minimum patch size at which newly created habitat could be colonized.
 We found that the probability of current fisher occurrence was highest given the presence of mesic forest types with tall trees, high annual precipitation, and mid-range winter temperatures.
-Future predictions of fisher habitat show an increase in area of high-probability habitat under most dispersal assumptions.
+Future predictions show an increase in area of high-probability habitat under most dispersal assumptions.
+Interestingly, we found a large contrast in results when minimum patch size and species dispersal capabilities were considered.
+Our distribution model with full dispersal and no limits on patch size predicted a 24.5% increase in fisher habitat by 2090, whereas a dispersal limit of 1 km through non-habitat (agricultural fields and urban zones) and a minimum patch size yielded a loss of 25.8% of fisher habitat under this same scenario.
+Varying dispersal appears to limit habitat availability more than minimum patch size under most scenarios.

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.